shaokai1209/c-Codec/README.md

 # c-Codec
-The codes will be made available upon the public publication of the paper.
+The code will be released publicly after the paper is published.